magogate/SSRS/README.md

 ### Download SQL Server Data Tools (SSDT) for Visual Studio
  1. In order to create SSRS reports, you need to have a client installed - and you can download that from (https://docs.microsoft.com/en-us/sql/ssdt/download-sql-server-data-tools-ssdt?view=sql-server-ver15#ssdt-for-vs-2017-standalone-installer)
+ 2. Or, you can go back to SQL Installation and click on "Add features on existing installation" option.
+    - Select "Add features on existing instance" option
+    - Select the instance on which you want to install SSDT
+    -